-5.3 WSP Monitoring
+5.4 WSP Monitoring

-Objective 3: Monitor the WSP population on Balboa Peninsula within the guidelines of the WSP recovery plan
+Objective 5: Monitor the WSP population on Balboa Peninsula within the guidelines of the WSP recovery plan

 As discussed above, there are a variety of data sources that describe the WSP population within the Critical Habitat Unit as well as the ACA to the east and in general, the data report a consistent picture of the wintering WSP population.
 Nevertheless, to ensure that the Adaptive Management Program has sufficient information on which to base management decisions, the City will be seeking to expand the data base and collect additional data that addresses WSP-human interactions such that potentially negative interactions could be eliminated.
+As noted, monitoring by a CSUF graduate student, as part of a graduate project, is currently ongoing and it is expected that graduate students from CSUF and potentially other universities in the area, would be available to conduct annual monitoring.
+Whatever the source, the City is committed to weekly monitoring necessary to implement the Adaptive Management Program.

 Population monitoring of WSP would include wintering WSP that would record number of individuals and primary use areas as this information would inform adaptive management decisions with regard to wintering WSP.
 Monitoring would also include documentation any observed nesting behaviors that would trigger site-specific management actions for the Critical Habitat Areas and/or areas east of the Critical Habitat.
 Monitoring data regarding WSP wintering individuals and locations would be collected and correlated with other information (e.g., animal enforcement contacts, citations issued, etc.) to determine whether the initial adaptive management measures set forth in Section 6 below require modification.
+As already noted, activities that represent potential stressors would also be recorded during weekly monitoring.

-5.3.1 Wintering and Nesting Window Surveys
+5.4.1 Wintering and Nesting Window Surveys